“Anxiety is a feeling of fear, dread, and uneasiness.

 In the United States (U.S.) according to the ADAA:

 “GAD affects 6.8 million adults, or 3.1% of the U.S. population, in any given year.
 Women are twice as likely to be affected.
-The disorder comes on gradually and can begin across the life cycle, though the risk is highest between childhood and middle age”.13
+The disorder comes on gradually and can begin across the life cycle, though the risk is highest between childhood and middle age”.12

 Anxiety Management Strategies

-What are anxiety management strategies?
+What are some anxiety management strategies?

 In Anxiety Management Strategies Beyondblue elaborate on each of these: